ChresSSB/TextRPG/README.md

 # TextRPG
-A customizable console Text based RPG made in Python
+A customizable console Text based RPG made in Python (Currently in refactor to OO)

 Python version 3.6.5 or higher